-Shareholders request that Emerson issue a sustainability report describing the company's ESG performance including GHG reduction targets and goals.
-The report should be available by September 1, 2012, prepared at reasonable cost, omitting proprietary information.
+Shareholders request that Emerson issue a sustainability report describing the company's environmental, social and governance (ESG) performance including greenhouse gas (GHG) reduction targets and goals.
+The report should be available on the company website by September 1, 2013, prepared at reasonable cost, omitting proprietary information.